-Measure 3 college mobility as defined by Chetty et al. 2017 matters...
+Measures college mobility as defined by Chetty et al. 2017...

-- They match 30 million IRS returns to children's education - A college education raises social mobility if parents have less education (immigrants?) - A college education also reduces inequality if the share of well educated increases into to a larger middle class... - They find colleges level the playing field for any starting point. - Current admissions and fees exacerbate rather than attenuate inequality, except in a few schools
+- They match 30 million IRS returns to children's education - A college education raises social mobility irrespective of parents education (immigrants?) - A college education also reduces inequality if the share of well educated increases into to a larger middle class... - Colleges level the playing field wherever you start - But... current admissions and fees exacerbate rather than attenuate inequality, except in a few schools - Free college in New York?